 Soft spiced fruit topped with a crunchy almond topping make this plum and apple crumble recipe my go to dessert for winter evenings, hopefully it will become yours too!

-Using up the last of Autumnal plums after making this plum yogurt cake, I had to make a crumble – I cannot believe I don’t have a crumble recipe on the blog as it was the pudding we ate the most growing up.
-Simple, great for using up an abundance of seasonal fruit, and with this crumble recipe the mixed spice scented apples and plums remind me of Christmas!
+Using up the last of Autumnal plums after making this plum yogurt cake, I had to make a crumble.
+Crumbles – like this apple and blueberry crumble – are simple to make, great for using up an abundance of seasonal fruit, and with this crumble recipe the mixed spice scented apples and plums remind me of Christmas!
 It is comforting, delicious, and very easy to make.

 Why we love this recipe

 - This simple apple plum crumble recipe is a great recipe for using up slightly under ripe plums and over ripe apples, cooking them makes them all juicy.

 - The almond crumble topping.
 I could eat the topping on it’s own to be honest!
 Adding ground almonds / almond meal to the crumble adds a delicious toasted almond flavour and a light texture.

 - The crumble cooking in the oven makes the kitchen smell amazing, and a real treat when the weather is cold and wet outside.